 The M.D.
-Program's Academic Calendar is available at: http://med.ucf.edu/administrative-offices/student-affairs/registrar/academic-calendars-2/

-All dates are subject to change.
+Program's Academic Calendar is available at: http://med.ucf.edu/administrative- offices/student-affairs/registrar/student-information/academic-calendars/.
+Please note that all dates are subject to change.
 The calendar is only available electronically.
 Holidays may be waived for students serving in clinical clerkships at the discretion of the clerkship directors.